-- Start the engine, and then check that the engine stops when the engine stop button is pushed. - Restart the engine, and then check that the engine stops when the clip is pulled from the engine shut-off switch. - Check that the engine cannot be started with the clip removed from the engine shut-off switch.
+Turn the main switch to "OFF", or press the engine stop button and make sure the engine stops.

+- Confirm that removing the clip from the engine shut-off switch stops the engine. - Confirm that the engine cannot be started with the clip removed from the engine shutoff switch.